 Recent research suggests that microorganisms found within the gut, and gut microbial imbalances in particular, may influence breast cancer risk and development.
 The gut microbiome (the complete sets of genes or genetic material present in the microorganisms) incorporates more than 3.3 million genes, most of whose functions have not been determined.
 Gut microorganisms (including bacteria, viruses, fungi and other microbes) function as symbionts, providing beneficial functions such as nutrient and drug metabolism and protection against pathogens to their human hosts.
 The gut microbiome can evolve rapidly under the pressure of changing environmental factors, and is influenced by factors such as antibiotic use, obesity and diet.

 Vegetarian diets and diets characterized by high consumption of animal fats or fiber each have been shown to associated with distinct patterns of gut microbiota composition.
 Intestinal microbes have been shown to have a role in the regulation of estrogen metabolism and links between altered gut microbiome and breast cancer have been reported.
-Eating fermented foods such as kefir appear to protect against breast cancer through interactions with the microbiome, although the mechanisms are not well understood.
+Eating fermented foods such as kefir appears to protect against breast cancer in part through interactions with the microbiome, although the mechanisms are not well understood.

 In one study, mice genetically susceptible to mammary tumors were fed a Westernized diet associated with increased mammary carcinogenesis.
 Development of mammary tumors was shown to be inhibited by the regular addition of Lactobacillus reuteri in the animals' drinking water.
 This outcome was determined to be a result of microbially-triggered lymphocytes.
 In other words, Lactobacillus reuteri generated a host immune response that inhibited tumor progression in the mammary glands, a distant tissue.

-However, there appear to be multiple pathways by which fermented foods such as kefir can potentially reduce breast cancer risk and progression through the gut microbiome.
+There appear to be multiple pathways by which fermented foods such as kefir can potentially reduce breast cancer risk and progression through the gut microbiome.
 In addition, there is some evidence that unfavorably altered gut microbiomes may reduce the effectiveness of chemotherapy.

 Kefir has been shown to reduce Adriamycin (doxorubicin)-induced multidrug resistance (which reduces the effectiveness of chemotherapy) in colorectal cancer cells.
-Kefir has also been found to increase survival rates and reduce Adriamycin-induced heart damage (cardiomyopathy) in rats.
+Kefir has also been reported to increase survival rates and reduce Adriamycin-induced heart damage (cardiomyopathy) in rats.

 Studies on the effect of probiotics on chemotherapy-associated side effects in breast cancer patients have reported contradictory results.
 Kefir appears to reduce gastrointestinal side effects and reduce sleep disturbances in some patients.